This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 What I love most about this method is that it makes them so easy to peel, so it’s a great option if you are making an egg salad or devilled eggs.

-Be sure to try my Baked Eggs and Poached Eggs too!
+Be sure to try my baked eggs in muffin tins and perfect poached eggs too!

 • Quick: It only takes 5 minutes to cook perfectly hard boiled eggs using this method.
 It’s so quick and fuss free.